d-morrison/IntroStatActivities/_book/06-A07-inference-1cat_test-simulation.md

 #### Use statistical analysis methods to draw inferences from the data {-}

 When performing a hypothesis test, we must first identify the null hypothesis.
-The null hypothesis is written about the parameter of interest, or the value that summarizes the variable in the population.  *For example, in the Martian Alphabet Activity, the parameter of interest is the true proportion of statistic students who would correctly identify Bumba.*
+The null hypothesis is written about the parameter of interest, or the value that summarizes the variable in the population.

-5. Write out the parameter of interest for this study.

-\vspace{0.8in}
+For this study, the parameter of interest is the **true or population proportion of infants ages 6--10 months who will choose the helper toy**.

-6. If the children are just randomly choosing the toy, what proportion of infants would choose the helper toy?
+5. If the children are just randomly choosing the toy, what proportion of infants would choose the helper toy?
 This is the null value for our study.

 \vspace{0.3in}

-7. Using the parameter of interest in question 5, write out the null hypothesis in words.
+6. Using the parameter of interest given above, write out the null hypothesis in words.
 That is, what do we assume to be true about the parameter of interest when we perform our simulation?
 \vspace{0.8in}

 The notation used for a population proportion (or probability, or true proportion) is $\pi$.
 Since this summarizes a population, it is a parameter.
 When writing the **null hypothesis** in notation, we set the parameter equal to the null value, $H_0: \pi = \pi_0$.

 \newpage

-8. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given on the previous page.
+7. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given on the previous page.

 \vspace{0.5in}

 The **alternative hypothesis** is the claim to be tested and the direction of the claim (less than, greater than, or not equal to) is based on the research question.

-9. Based on the research question from question 1, are we testing that the parameter is greater than 0.5, less than 0.5 or different than 0.5?
+8. Based on the research question from question 1, are we testing that the parameter is greater than 0.5, less than 0.5 or different than 0.5?

 \vspace{0.4in}

-10. Write out the alternative hypothesis in words.
+9. Write out the alternative hypothesis in words.

 \vspace{1in}

-11. Write out the alternative hypothesis in notation.
+10. Write out the alternative hypothesis in notation.

 \vspace{0.5in}